Nvi: Credits and distribution

 nvi was written by Keith Bostic.
 It is the default vi on all major BSD systems (NetBSD, OpenBSD, and FreeBSD) as well as MINIX.

 It was originally derived from the first incarnation of elvis, written by Steve Kirkendall, as noted in the README file included in nvi's sources.

 Sven Verdoolaege added support for Unicode in 2000.
-He also has been developing a GTK+ front end for nvi, but this effort seems to have stalled.
-The aspects of nvi that are still marked preliminary or unimplemented are, for the time being, likely to remain that way.

 BSD projects continue to use nvi version 1.79 due to licensing differences between Berkeley Database 1.85 and the later versions by Sleepycat Software. nvi is unusual because it uses a database to store the text as it is being edited.
 Sven Verdoolaege's changes after version 1.79 use locking features not available in the Berkeley DB 1.85 database.
 Reportedly, changes to nvi after 1.79 make it less vi-compatible.

 nvi can vary subtly across the BSDs.

 nvi is only available on POSIX/Unix platforms due to its reliance on the curses/ncurses library.

 An unmaintained, multilingual version by the late Jun-ichiro itojun Hagino is available as nvi-m17n.

 A currently-maintained, multibyte version is available as nvi2, and is the default vi on DragonFly BSD.